ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 bearing or significance.
 This is usually observed in social classes, biological lineage, and cultures.

->“Given that Pancho comes from a poor family, when he gets elected as the president, I’m sure he’ll
+>“Given that Leodo comes from a poor family, when he gets elected as the president, I’m sure he’ll
 >be able to help the poor like us.”

-This presumes that since Pancho originates from less fortunate social standing, he will favor the ones who are also poor, just like he was before.
+This presumes that since Leodo originates from less fortunate social standing, he will favor the ones who are also poor, just like he was before.